keylime/enhancements/7_multi-tenancy.md

 proposal will be implemented, this is the place to discuss them.
 -->

-Central to the design, will be the introduction of "users" to the system.
-Users are accounts which are available for machines / humans to interact with the RestFUL API's available within the verifier.
+Central to the design, will be the introduction of "users".
+Users are accounts which will be used for machines / humans to interact with the RestFUL API's available within the verifier and provide role based access control.

 Alongside users, will be the introductions of "groups". "users" will belong to "groups" and will only be able to operate within the context of the group(s) to